apache/flink-cdc/docs/content/docs/get-started/quickstart/mysql-to-doris.md

  ```

 Then, modify schema and record in MySQL, and the tables of Doris will change the same in real time：
-1. insert one record in `orders` from MySQL:
+1. Insert one record in `orders` from MySQL:

    ```sql
    INSERT INTO app_db.orders (id, price) VALUES (3, 100.00);
    ```

-2. add one column in `orders` from MySQL:
+2. Add one column in `orders` from MySQL:

    ```sql
    ALTER TABLE app_db.orders ADD amount varchar(100) NULL;
    ```

-3. update one record in `orders` from MySQL:
+3. Update one record in `orders` from MySQL:

    ```sql
    UPDATE app_db.orders SET price=100.00, amount=100.00 WHERE id=1;
    ```
-4. delete one record in `orders` from MySQL:
+4. Delete one record in `orders` from MySQL:

    ```sql
    DELETE FROM app_db.orders WHERE id=2;